High School for Arts and Business

 High School for Arts and Business is a public high school in New York City, in Corona in the borough of Queens.
 The school once belonged to the Andrew Jackson High System and was named as an offsite section in 1973.

 Facilities

 HSAB's building was previously a bowling alley.
-It was first used as a school on February 1, 1973 when it became the Jackson High School Annex.
+It was first used as a school on February 1, 1973 when it became the Newtown High School Annex.